 Retrieve your crochet lily of the valley leaf that you’ve set aside earlier.

-You will be working round 20 through the chain stitches along the bottom edge of the leaf and the stem simultaneously to attach both pieces together.
+We will be working our stitches in round 20 through both the chain stitches along the bottom edge of the leaf and the current round of the stem simultaneously, in order to attach them together.

-Alternatively, you may also work a normal round (1sc into each st around, join), then sew your leaf onto the stem afterwards.
+Optionally, if you have difficulty attaching the leaf in this way, you may instead work a normal round (1sc into each st around, join), then sew the leaf onto the stem afterwards with a length of yarn B.

 Choose whichever method works best for you!